JetBrains/ij-perf-report-aggregator/readme.md

 Directory `dashboard` contains Vue.js application built using [Element](https://element.eleme.io/#/en-US) Desktop UI Library.

- * `yarn --cwd dashboard` to install dependencies.
-[Yarn](https://classic.yarnpkg.com/en/docs/install/) is recommended, do not use NPM.
+ * `pnpm i` to install dependencies. [pnpm](https://pnpm.js.org/en/installation/) is recommended, do not use NPM or Yarn.
- * `yarn --cwd dashboard serve` to start a dev server with hot-module-replacement.
+ * `pnpm serve` to start a dev server with hot-module-replacement.

 To change dashboard, edit your dashboard page `*Dashboard.vue`, for example `IntelliJDashboard.vue` or `SharedIndexesDashboard.vue`.